 Science is poised to unlock a new class of therapies that improve health by modulating the vast community of bacteria living within us.
 Already, we know that infusing microbiota from a healthy gut can treat the most common hospital-acquired infection in the country, C. difficile.
 Early signs suggest that the microbiome may have profound effects on human health.

 We work with a broad spectrum of researchers exploring the microbiome's role, and facilitate collaborations across our network.
-If you are interested in proposing a research collaboration, please complete the following request form and email it to us at firstname.lastname@example.org, along with the CVs of key study personnel.
+If you are interested in proposing a research collaboration, please email us at firstname.lastname@example.org, along with the CVs of key study personnel.